 top of page

-Materials: oil, egg tempera, and ink on marble on sequin fabric in wooden frame, reclaimed human afro hair, fire-based clay and glaze.
+Materials: oil, egg tempera, and ink on marble, sequin fabric in a wooden frame, reclaimed human afro hair, fire-based clay, and glaze.

 Hermafrodek Op.
 1 No. 2 (2022)